 Once you and your landlord have come to an agreement on what they will cover, make sure to have (in writing) a plan that allows for unexpected repairs.
 For example, you are halfway through installing the commercial hood and ventilation in the kitchen when your contractor informs you that new ductwork has to be put in place.
 You should have an agreement that your landlord will cover this unforeseen expense.

 Terms of the Restaurant Rent Lease

 Don’t lock yourself into a long lease, at least not the first year you are in business.
 If your restaurant fails (hard to think about, but a necessity to consider) you don’t want to be locked into four more years of rent that you cannot pay.
-A lease is a legal binding document and the landlord is within his rights to sue you for the rest of the rent, or at least the rent that is owed until new tenants take up occupancy, if you default.
+A lease is a legal binding document and the landlord is within their rights to sue you for the rest of the rent, or at least the rent that is owed until new tenants take up occupancy, if you default.
 If the space you want to rent is only available with a long-term lease (more than a year or two) think long and hard about whether or not it is really worth the risk.
 A pro-business landlord should be willing to start with a year lease and work from there.
-If the landlord refuses to negotiate, they probably won’t be any easier to work within the future and more trouble than the space is worth.
+If the landlord refuses to negotiate, they probably won’t be any easier to work within the future and will be more trouble than the space is worth.

 Leasing space for a new restaurant offers business owners many benefits, including lower start-up costs than a mortgage and building overhead.
 However, just because you don't own the space outright doesn't mean you should agree to any and all terms of a lease.
 Remember, when renting a restaurant space the lease is a legal and binding document.
-Careful consideration should be given to the cost of rent, the length of the lease and the fine print of who pays for what.
+Careful consideration should be given to the cost of rent, the length of the lease, and the fine print of who pays for what.